jonathanhogg/flitter/docs/tutorial.md

   value then the number represents a gray level from 0 to 1, if given as three values then the number represents an RGB triplet also in the range 0 to 1.

+!["Hello World!" written in white with a slight red shadow](tutorial_images/tutorial2.jpg)

 We can pull out some of the duplicated values in these two text nodes so that the intention is more clear.
 Try changing the code to the following (be careful of the new indentation):